 Additionally, members must do one of the following each year:

-- Demonstrate Members are encouraged to demonstrate their craft at the Mississippi Craft Center in Ridgeland or at a Guild-sanctioned event.
+- Demonstrate Members are encouraged to demonstrate their craft at the Bill Waller Craft Center in Ridgeland or at a Guild-sanctioned event.
 Unless specified otherwise, craftsmen must complete their demonstration by November 1st of each year.

 - Donate Product $200 retail value of their craft for sale in the galleries.